-The crisp air and cool temps beg for chili on the dinner table.
-Chili for chilly nights.
+The crisp air and cool temps beg for steaming hot bowls of cozy chili on the dinner table.
+Preferably while wearing fuzzy slippers, fleecy jammies, and zero grease on your elbows.

-K, I can’t guarantee the fuzzy fleece, but you can have satisfying bowls of delicious chili on the table in 30 minutes.
+Okay, I can’t guarantee the fuzzy fleece, but you can have satisfying bowls of delicious chicken chili on the table in 30 minutes with minimal effort.
+In fact, this chicken chili comes together from beginning to end all one pot, which means fewer dishes and easy cleanup.

-We make this healthy one-pot chicken chili in a jiffy by using something we almost always have on hand – rotisserie chicken.
-Just shred a rotisserie chicken from your favorite grocery store, and you’re halfway there.
+- We make this healthy one-pot chicken chili in a jiffy by using something we frequently have in the fridge – rotisserie chicken.
+Do yourself a favor and grab a rotisserie chicken when you go shopping, even if you already had macaroni and cheese planned for dinner.

-I prefer to chop my own bell peppers and onions, but you can absolutely use the pre-chopped tri-pepper blends from the produce section of most grocery stores.
+- I prefer to chop my own bell peppers and onions, but you can absolutely use the pre-chopped tri-pepper blends from the produce section of most grocery stores.
+You can also chop your bell peppers/onions on the weekend and place in airtight container to chill or freeze until ready to use.

-Top with your favorite toppings and you’re done – soup’s on.
+- Top with your favorite toppings, if you wish, and you’re done – soup’s on.

-Crispy corn tortilla chips, shredded cheese, and fresh herbs makes it look and taste like you worked on this thing.
+P.S.
+Crispy corn tortilla chips, shredded cheese, and fresh herbs make this chicken chili extra tantalizing.

 This Healthy One-Pot Chicken Chili takes only 30 minutes to cook and tastes like a cool-weather dream!
 Whatever the season, everyone you serve this chili to will be going back for seconds.